Everything communicates something to somebody.

 - Research the company’s culture.
 Fortunately, you can learn a lot about an organization through a few simple web searches.
 Are they more or less formal?
 What attire do the employees typically wear?
 Study the organization’s typical dress and choose your attire accordingly.

 - Dress one or two steps up.
 Once you have determined the typical dress of employees at the organization, dress one or two steps up.
 For example, if most employees only wear a button up shirt and pants, add a jacket.
 If most employees where a jacket, you may want to wear a suit and tie.
 Remember, it is always better to overdress for an interview than underdress.

 - Don’t overdo the individuality.
 It is okay, and sometimes beneficial, to express your individual style.
 But don’t go overboard.
 Remember, you are trying to demonstrate that you would be a good fit for the organization, not a risk.

 - Make sure your clothes are clean and wrinkle-free.
 Consider taking your interview clothes to a cleaner prior to the interview.
-At a minimum, wash and iron your clothes.
+Or get some ironing boards at Product Spy, and iron your suite yourself.
+At a minimum, wash and dry your clothes.